unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 > See Modelling → Object-oriented modelling for class details; see Modelling → DDD for bounded contexts and domain events.

-## Infrastructure (mostly applies to distributed systems)
+## Infrastructure

 ### Infrastructural Components

-Avian Blasters is a standalone, single-player desktop application that runs entirely on the user's machine in a single Python process.
+Avian Blasters is a standalone, offline desktop application that runs entirely on the user's machine in a single Python process.
 There are no network protocols or external services involved; persistent data is limited to the local scoreboard file.

 ### Component Distribution (Network and Placement)